offendo/offendo.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a first year PhD student working with Jeff Flanigan at UC Santa Cruz.
+I'm a second year PhD student working with Jeff Flanigan at UC Santa Cruz.

 You can reach me at `<firstname> at ucsc dot edu` or by clicking the mail button at the top left.